grpc/proposal/A77-xds-rate-limiting-rlqs.md

 2. Implement the client side of RLQS protocol (RLQS Client): `StreamRateLimitQuotas.StreamRateLimitQuotas`.
 It will establish bidirectional gRPC stream to the remote [Rate Limit Quota Service][rlqs].
-3. Implement a Server Interceptor (filter in C-core, later called "the Interceptor" for simplicity) that requests.
    4. Send and receive updates.
+3. Implement a HTTP filter (filter in C-core, later called "the Interceptor" for simplicity) that requests.
+5. Fault modes

+/// per-host and per-route overrides

 ### Related Proposals: